troyanskiy/ngx-resource/README.md

 # Changes

+## Version 3.4.0
+Added `toObservable` flag to ResourceAction or ResourceParam to get observable directly from method<br>
+Method type `ResourceMethodObservable<I, O>` should be used

 ## Version 3.3.0
 Added `bodySerializer` method to implement custom data serializer

 ## Version 3.2.0
-Added `toPromise` flag to ResourceAction to get promise directly from method
+Added `toPromise` flag to ResourceAction or ResourceParam to get promise directly from method<br>
+Method type `ResourceMethodPromise<I, O>` should be used

 ## Version 3.1.0
 Added path prefix param `pathPrefix`